nayansavla/amoveo/docs/design/viral_info_plan.md

 Ideally we could get opposing political movements to move part of their battle-ground onto Amoveo.
 So they would be paying for markets to prove facts to support their positions.
 That would be one kind of product market fit.

+It is very important to have the oracle decentralized....